WHAT IT IS

 YR Media - USA (Oakland, California) - Founded 25 years ago as Youth Radio, this non-profit national network builds critical skills of young people in journalism, arts and media with the help of top media professionals.

 The Woodside Paw Print - United States (Redwood City, California) - This bilingual (Spanish and English ) student news platform at Woodside High School prides itself on serving a very diverse student population.

 The Eagle Eye - United States (Parkland, Florida) - This award-winning editorial team at Marjory Stoneman Douglas High School is most known for its superb work after the lethal shootings at the school in 2018.
 It was the inaugural Global Youth & News Media Prize honoree.

 Lion Online - United States (Lyons Township High School, LaGrange, Illinois) - Students update web content several times a week and produce print versions with premium content seven times a year.

 Jericho High School - United States (Long Island, New York) - A student's podcast became the submission for her Public Speaking class, where students are encouraged to think critically and express themselves in authentic and creative ways.

-Marymount School of New York - United States (New York City) - A student's transformed blog -- MDAY BFAST -- became the submission for this independent Catholic school that prepares girls to challenge, shape, and change the world.
+Marymount School of New York - United States (New York City) - A student's podcast about how she transformed her blog -- MDAY BFAST -- to better serve peole during the pantemic became the submission for this independent Catholic school that prepares girls to challenge, shape, and change the world.

 The project is an option for teenagers who participate in the Third Annual Student Podcast Challenge.
 The Network also offers some help for teachers in showing how to create a podcast and for students based on entries in past challenges.